 For patients who experience persistent Grade 2 neurosensory events that do not resolve, a dose reduction of ELOXATIN to 65 mg/m² should be considered.
 For patients with persistent Grade 3 neurosensory events, discontinuing therapy should be considered.
 The 5-fluorouracil/leucovorin regimen need not be altered.

-A dose reduction of ELOXATIN to 65 mg/m² and 5-fluorouracil by 20% (300 mg/m² bolus and 500 mg/m² 22-hour infusion) is recommended for patients after recovery from grade 3/4 gastrointestinal (despite prophylactic treatment) or grade 4 neutropenia or grade 3/4 thrombocytopenia.
+A dose reduction of ELOXATIN to 65 mg/m² and 5-fluorouracil by 20% (300 mg/m² bolus and 500 mg/m² 22-hour infusion) is recommended for patients after recovery from grade 3/4 gastrointestinal (despite prophylactic treatment), or grade 4 neutropenia, or febrile neutropenia, or grade 3/4 thrombocytopenia.
 The next dose should be delayed until: neutrophils ≥ 1.5 x 109/L and platelets ≥ 75 x 109/L.

 Dose Modifications in Therapy for Patients with Renal Impairment

 In patients with normal renal function or mild to moderate renal impairment, the recommended dose of ELOXATIN is 85 mg/m².
 In patients with severe renal impairment, the initial recommended ELOXATIN dose should be reduced to 65 mg/m² [see Use In Specific Populations and CLINICAL PHARMACOLOGY].

 Preparation Of Infusion Solution

 Do not freeze and protect from light the concentrated solution.

 A final dilution must never be performed with a sodium chloride solution or other chloride-containing solutions.